zaidsbaghal/Portfolio-V2/_posts/2018-12-25-A-guide-to-Data-Structures-at-Rutgers.md

 Please understand that your goal should not be to just pass.
 You should honestly aim to learn as much as you can and to try to truly understand the concepts you learn.
 This is because Data Structures (and algorithms) are core concepts in computer science and you will see them repeatedly come up for the rest of your college career as well as for internship/job interviews.

-Given that info, if you are desperate to pass or are only taking this class out of interest, There are strategies you can follow to get the highest possible grade.
+Given that info, if you are desperate to pass or are only taking this class out of interest, there are strategies you can follow to get the highest possible grade.

 The strategies are as follows: